necopinus/necopinus.xyz/photography/2003-08-08-the-field-museum.md

 photographer:: Nathan Acks
 date:: 2003-08-08

-Construction (repair work?) on the Field Museum in Chicago’s eastern foundation.
+Construction (repair work?) on the Field Museum in Chicago's eastern foundation.